 Main roles: Formation of bones and teeth; blood clotting; transmission of nerve impulses.

 Good sources: Milk; cheese; dark-green vegetables; sardines; mussels; oysters.

 All body cells contain phosphorus, with 85 percent found in the bones and teeth.
-The main function of phosphorus is in the formation of bones and teeth.
-It also plays an important role in how the body uses carbohydrates and fats, and is needed for the body to make protein for the growth, maintenance, and repair of cells and tissues.
+This essential mineral’s main function is in forming bones and teeth.
+It also plays a vital role in how the body uses carbohydrates and fats and is needed to make protein for the growth, maintenance, and repair of cells and tissues.
 Phosphorus also helps the body make ATP, a molecule the body uses to store energy.

-The adult RDA for phosphorus is set at 800 mg, to equal calcium intake.
-This amount is intended to limit phosphorus intake to the level of calcium as much as to ward off shortages.
-Widely unbalanced level of calcium and phosphorus can have the same effect in the human body as a calcium deficiency and can eventually lead to bone demineralization.
+The adult RDA for phosphorus is set at 800 mg to equal calcium intake.
+This amount is intended to limit phosphorus intake to calcium levels and prevent shortages.
+A widely unbalanced level of calcium and phosphorus can have the same effect on the human body as a calcium deficiency and can eventually lead to bone demineralization.

-It is not generally known that phosphorus is added to processed foods, to hams for water retention and to cola drinks.
-Although some calcium/phosphorus imbalance is tolerated by the body, high phosphorus levels, such as those associated with excessively high protein diets, should be avoided.
+It is not generally known that phosphorus is added to processed foods, hams for water retention, and cola drinks.
+Although the body tolerates some calcium/phosphorus imbalance, high phosphorus levels, such as those associated with excessively high protein diets, should be avoided.
 People with kidney disease can have trouble removing phosphorus from their blood and may need to limit their intake.

 Phosphorus summary –

 Main roles: Formation of bones and teeth; acid-base balance.